-- ► Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - ► Use in a well-ventilated area. - Prevent concentration in hollows and sumps. - ▶ DO NOT enter confined spaces until atmosphere has been checked - Avoid smoking, naked lights or ignition sources. - Avoid contact with incompatible materials. - ► When handling, DO NOT eat, drink or smoke Keep containers securely sealed when not in use. - Avoid physical damage to containers.

-- Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - Use good occupational work practice. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS. - ▶ Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions. - ▶ DO NOT allow clothing wet with material to stay in contact with skin
+- ► Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - Prevent concentration in hollows and sumps. - ▶ DO NOT enter confined spaces until atmosphere has been checked - ▶ DO NOT allow material to contact humans, exposed food or food utensils. - Avoid contact with incompatible materials.
+Safe handling - ▶ When handling, DO NOT eat, drink or smoke ▶ Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately.
+Launder contaminated clothing before re-use. - Use good occupational work practice. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS. - ▶ Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.